Pak-Poom/cnn_model/README.md

 	* 1.2\.
 Prepare data
 		* 1.2.1\.
 Create directory paths for both the locations of each train, test and validation folder as well as all label.txt files
 		* 1.2.2\.
 Create new folders comprising of benign and malignant in each train, test and val folder and
 		* 1.2.3\.
-Categorise all images in each folder by matching their names with image names from the target-label.txt and then copy the images to the created benign and malignant folders by looking at the target labels.
+Categorise all images in each folder by matching their names with image names from the target-label.txt and then copy the images to the created benign and malignant folders by looking at the target labels
 2. Conduct data processing
 	* 2.1\.
 Normalise and augment the data with the “ImageDataGenerator( )” class by setting various important parameters inside the class.
 For this model, the setting is rescale=1.0/255, rotation_range=15, zoom_range=(0.95, 0.95), horizontal_flip=True, vertical_flip=True, and data_format=“channels_last” for the image_gen_train, while image_gen_val and image_gen_test are only done with normalisation with rescale=1.0/255.
 	* 2.2\.
 Load the data and keep it in train_data_gen, val_data_gen, and test_data_gen with the “flow_from_directory ( )” class by setting some parameters inside including directory, target_size=(224,224), batch_size=32, color_mode=“rgb”, class_mode=“binary”, and seed, while shuffle was set as True except test_data_gen